Centerville, Indiana: History

 Centerville was platted in 1814 on land bought from the Miami Indians at the Twelve Mile Purchase.
 It was settled by Quakers originally from Centreville, Delaware.
 Centre Monthly Meeting in Delaware is part of Baltimore Yearly Meeting of the Society of Friends, whose Indian relations office first sent a delegation of Quakers to Indiana Territory at the request of Chief Little Turtle of the Miami Indians, who visited them in Baltimore.
 Friends from Delaware lived for a time in Guilford County, North Carolina before permanently moving to Indiana Territory when it opened for settlement.
-The community is said to be named for its location near the middle of the county, but it’s not in the center.
+The community is said to be named for its location near the middle of the county, but it is not in the center.
 A little-known county seat war was fought in Wayne County in 1873 between Centerville and Richmond.
 The county seat had been located in Centerville (Center Township) since 1818.
 By 1870, Richmond (Wayne Township) had surpassed Centerville in business, population, and tax revenue.
 These factors led the population of Wayne Township to demand the county seat be moved to Richmond.
 The dispute was played out in the newspapers, courts, and petitions, with Richmond the eventual winner.

 A new courthouse was erected in Richmond and preparations were made to move records from Centerville to Richmond.
 Centerville residents twice stopped Richmond's officials’ efforts to move the records, first with guarded locked gates, then by firing on their own courthouse with a three-pound cannon nicknamed “Black Betty.”
 The cannon was used when Richmond guards were brought in to protect the records.
 The cannon had been loaded with iron scraps.
 A crowd demanded the guard come out of the Centerville courthouse.
 When they refused, the cannon was fired, the door blown off its hinges, and the guards were forced to beat a hasty retreat.
 Soldiers were brought in the next day to move the records to Richmond.
 Centerville's tenure as county seat had come to an end.
 The holes from the cannon shot are still visible over the door of the old courthouse, now the Center Township Library.